platzky/platzky/docs/plugins/content-transformers.rst

 Declaring scope
 ---------------

-``accepted_content_types`` maps each content type a plugin asks for to **why it needs it**.
-The reason is required — a declaration missing one raises ``ValueError`` when the class is defined — because it is shown beside the checkbox an operator ticks, and a justification nothing enforces is one that rots.
+``accepted_content_types`` maps each :term:`content type` a plugin asks for to **why it needs it**.
+The reason is required — a declaration missing one raises ``ValueError`` when the class is defined — because it is shown beside the checkbox a site owner ticks, and a justification nothing enforces is one that rots.
 Declaring nothing at all is still allowed; such a plugin simply transforms no content.

-Two keys have to turn before a transformer runs, and they belong to different people:
+Two people have to agree before a transformer runs — the plugin author offers, the site owner grants:

 ``accepted_content_types``
-    The plugin author's declaration: the choices an operator is *offered*.
+    The plugin author's declaration: the choices a site owner is *offered*.
 Think of the checkboxes an admin panel puts on screen.

 ``allowed_content_types``
-    The operator's grant, in the database config (see :ref:`plugin-configuration`): which of those checkboxes they ticked.
+    The site owner's grant, in the database config (see :ref:`plugin-configuration`): which of those checkboxes they ticked.

 Silence is refusal on both sides, so declaring broadly never widens what a plugin